Will this scope handle my rifle's recoil?

 If you're a hunter, it might be tempting to put a conventional hunting rifle scope on top of an air gun.

 Air guns have forward and reverse recoil because of its unique construction and may throw the reticle out of alignment if you put it on a spring air gun.

 Because of this, choose an air gun scope that has a recoil rating to match that of your air gun.

-Since these types of air gun rifles are often carry-around guns, you might want to take the overall size and weight of the scope into consideration.
+Since these types of air gun rifles are often carry-around guns, you will need to consider overall bulk and weight of the scope.

 Will it handle an all day trek in the bush?
 Is it only going to be used for those "darn, those critters are back" moments?
 Or, will you be competition shooting standing or sitting?

-Evaluate your shooting conditions and how you’ll be using the air gun – this will help you decide whether every ounce and inch is important or a non-issue.
+Evaluate your shooting conditions and how you'll be using the air gun - the application.
+This will help to determine whether every ounce and inch is important or if it's a non-issue.